 Step 2: Publishing Options

-Delayed Release: ProQuest provides 6 months, 1 and 2 year embargos.
+Delayed Release: ProQuest provides six months, and one and two year embargoes.
 The Graduate School recommends you discuss the publishing options with your advisor.
-If your advisor is unavailable or has no opinion, the conservative approach is to choose a 2-year embargo.
+If your advisor is unavailable or has no opinion, the conservative approach is to choose a two-year embargo.

 Step 3: Read and Agree to ProQuest and University Distribution License